sebkur/ipe4j/README.md

 # Ipe4j

-Ipe4j is an effort to build a libraries and tools for working with [Ipe](http://ipe.otfried.org/) files using Java.
+Ipe4j is an effort to build libraries and tools for working with [Ipe](http://ipe.otfried.org/) files using Java.

 ## Resources